 - The horizon line barely exists.
 There are just some buildings and faded blue shapes in the distance which suggest where land meets the sky.

-- The horizon line is positioned slightly above center.
+- The horizon line is positioned slightly above the center.
 Many artists avoid placing the horizon line directly in the center as it tends to appear unnatural.

 - Depth is created by the gradual fading of objects as they recede into the distance.
 Also, the relatively cool colors used around the horizon line push that area back in perspective, whilst the warm colors used for the top of the sky come forward.